-What to serve with Frenched Rack of Lamb
+What to serve with this Frenched Rack of Lamb Recipe

 When planning what to serve with rack of lamb, keep in mind that the main dish itself is rich on its own.
 Because of that, I like to serve it with vegetables like oven roasted asparagus, baked butternut squash, or the honey steamed broccolini from this post.

 If you have any leftovers, let them cool completely, then store them in an airtight container or Ziploc bag in the refrigerator for up to 2 days.

 I don't recommend searing your rack of lamb before roasting it in this case.
 The high oven temperature will actually do the job for you of creating a nice crust around the outside of the lamb and because a rack of lamb has a curved shape it's difficult to get a good sear anyway.

 If there is a thick layer of fat on top of your rack of lamb, yes I would recommend trimming it to no more than ¼" thick or it won't render very well.
 Typically the excess fat will already be trimmed away if your rack of lamb is frenched for you, which is typical for many lamb racks from the store.

 No, other than frenching the rack of lamb to clear away some of the fat and gristle that won't be eaten around the bones, you don't want to cut the rack of lamb apart before cooking it for this particular recipe.